Ki-Hyun-Park/Curricular_Complexity_Project/README.md

 # Curricular_Complexity_Project
-- <p> This project is about EDA and comparative analysis on 15 majors at UCLA.
-The whole project was done in about 3 weeks and it was conducted by group of 5 people. </p>
+- <p> The whole project was done in about 3 weeks and it was conducted by group of 5 people. </p>

 - As a group of 5 people, we: